shanemcbryde/tableau/README.md

 # 📊 Telecommunications Customer Churn Analysis (Tableau Dashboard)

-## 🎯 Project Objectives
+## 🎯 Project Overview & Objectives

-This analysis aims to answer two key questions:

-1. What specific areas are contributing to customer churn?
-2. Where will targeted efforts have the greatest impact in reducing churn?
+This project provides an in-depth analysis of telecommunications customer churn.
+The primary goal is to identify the specific factors driving customer churn and propose data-backed strategies to increase customer retention.
 A central theme explored throughout the dashboard is whether aggressive promotion of streaming and add-on services, especially to new or monthly-contract customers, may be inadvertently increasing churn.
 The analysis reveals a key insight: higher short-term revenue may be coming at the cost of long-term customer relationships, as churned customers consistently have higher monthly charges and shorter contract durations.

 ---

 ## 📁 Data Sources

-This dashboard integrates two datasets:

 - **Telecommunications Customer Churn Dataset**
   In-house customer data including demographics, subscription services, usage, and churn status.